TickleThePanda/carpe-dm/src/plans/unbound.md

 > You have all, making your own journeys, finally arrived.
 The cold,
 > drizzle, and blustery wind fight through your clothes, chilling you.
 > You can smell the musk of the heather and peat.
 You arrived at
-> different times over the last few days, Nim, then Prince Aseir, then
+> different times over the last few days, Meriele, then Prince Aseir,
-> Elmon.
+> then Elmon.

 Allow for character introductions here.